Luxury Yacht Charter Sicily

 The quieter side of the Med, offering serenity, nature, and southern Italian culture

-Located at the southern tip of Italy, Sicily is an impressive landscape of smoldering volcanoes, transparent aquamarine seas, charming villages, and ancient Greek temples.
+Located at the southern tip of Italy, a Sicily yacht charter offers an impressive landscape of smoldering volcanoes, transparent aquamarine seas, charming villages, and ancient Greek temples.
 Its desirable location south in the Mediterranean allows for a blissfully elongated travel season, with warm, sun-kissed days staring as early as April and extending into October.
 Cruising its rugged coastline offers an experience that is certain to delight all the senses.

 The Aegadian Islands off the dramatic northwest coast of Sicily reward travelers with an unmatched sense of serenity and a more remote exploration of the captivating Mediterranean.
 As you travel around this small, mountainous group of five islands, you’ll be transported to another world, where idyllic solitude and tranquil seclusion are yours.
 In stark contrast to the bustling destinations of the Italian Riviera and Côte d’Azur, this voyage appeals to those who are allured by the serenity of nature and peaceful outdoor adventures.